Who Will Benefit From This Certificate?

 - Write a paper on some aspect of creative writing pedagogy, supervised by an AULA creative writing pedagogy mentor

-The details of 1-4 are to be negotiated with each student’s mentor and listed in the Project Period Contract.
+The details of 1-4 are negotiated with each student’s mentor and listed in the Project Period Contract.

 Stage III: Post-Project Period Short Residency: